jacek-marchwicki/example-rx-and-kotlin-and-either/articles/catching-stackoverflow.md

 # How to find StackOverflowError's

 ## Abstract
 Sometimes you see StackOverflowError's on some devices.
-Some of them you can't reproduce on your device or those crashes appear in unexpected situations.
-There are some tips that will allow finding those issues easier.
+Some of them you can't reproduce on your device or the crashes come about in unexpected situations.
+There are some tips that will allow finding the issues more easily.

 ## Description.
-Usually, StackOverflowError appears unexpected and sometimes it's hard to trace them with just stack trace that you will get from a crash on your device or from a crash on your crash reporter.
-On Android, different devices have different stack size depending on API level or even manufacturer.
-So the good way is to easily catch StackOverflowError is to decrease stack trace on an emulator.
+Usually, StackOverflowError appears unexpectedly and sometimes it's hard to trace them with just a stack trace that you will get from a crash on your device or from a crash on your crash reporter.
+On Android, different devices have different stack size depending on the API level or even manufacturer.
+So the good way is to easily catch StackOverflowError is to decrease a stack trace on an emulator.

 ## Decreasing stack size
 Run Dalivik emulator (before API level 5, I didn’t check this solution on ART emulators).
-Now you need to decrease stack size:
+Now you need to decrease the stack size:

 ```bash
 adb root